Conformal Bjorken flow in the general frame and its attractor: Similarities and discrepancies with the M\"uller-Israel-Stewart formalism: Conformal Bjorken flow

 \section{Conformal Bjorken flow}

-In this section, we present the solution to Bjorken flow in the GF for a conformal fluid.
-We show that the GF approach gives rise to similar results known from the MIS framework~\cite{E3-Heller} without relying on any ad-hoc relation.
-However, it does not mean that the two frameworks exactly match in the frame-dependent transport coefficients.
-Also, we confirm the stability conditions found in~\cite{D1-Kovtun:2019hdm,D2-Bemfica:2019knx} by investigating the attractor. \paragraph{Setup} The energy momentum tensor for an uncharged conformal fluid in the GF reads~\cite{D1-Kovtun:2019hdm}
+In this section, we present the late-time gradient expansion in the Bjorken flow for a conformal fluid in the GF.
+We show that the GF approach gives rise to a similar behavior known from the MIS framework~\cite{E3-Heller} without relying on any extra equation.
+However, this does not mean that the two frameworks exactly match in the frame-dependent transport coefficients.
+Subsequently, we investigate the attractor using the measure introduced in Eq.~\eqref{eq:gf-measure}.
+Also, we find a relation between the stability conditions found in Refs.~\cite{D1-Kovtun:2019hdm, D2-Bemfica:2019knx} and the early-time behavior of the solutions.